What are Key Messages?

 In marketing speak, each bullet point above has its own name.
 You will probably have come across this jargon, or be familiar with it.
-‘Objections’ (I wrote about these here), ‘value proposition’, and ‘mission’, are all examples of these.
+‘Objections’ (we wrote about these here), ‘value proposition’, and ‘mission’, are all examples of these.

 The result of this is an end to confusion about what it is you want to say about your business, improved clarity of purpose when it comes to getting marketing content together and dramatically enhanced communication between you and your customers.

-It’s also very useful to put together a Key Message Outline if you are working up to a new product launch, or an important customer event.
+It’s also very useful to put together a Key Message Hierarchy if you are working up to a new product launch, or an important customer event.
 It helps to solidify your thinking about what will happen at the event, what your customer will get out of buying your new product or attending, and why he or she would want to.
 It’s also a very good tool for explaining what you are trying to achieve to the creatives that you might be working with, such as graphic designers, copywriters, or photographers.
 It helps them to see your vision too.

 Over the coming weeks I’m going to do some jargon-busting on some of the other categories of messages that you need to get clear about to have a complete set of key messages for your business.
 First up: ‘value proposition’.

-Of course, if you think getting your key messages straight would benefit your business, if you aren’t quite sure whether X or Y is the ultimate benefit you are delivering to your customers, I’d love to help you untangle your messaging and get it clearly laid out.
+Of course, if you think getting your key messages straight would benefit your business, if you aren’t quite sure whether X or Y is the ultimate benefit you are delivering to your customers, we’d love to help you untangle your messaging and get it clearly laid out.
 Just get in touch here to find out more.